mcv blood test high

 Fatty liver, hepatitis, or cirrhosis can alter the red cell membrane, producing MCV blood test high values, as excess lipids accumulate on the surface of red blood cells, increasing the cell surface area without increasing the amount of hemoglobin [3].

-Fatty liver is a fairly common finding in my practice, and during regular check-ups for many of my patients, the condition is usually revealed by the patient’s slightly elevated liver values.
-In my patients, these are often dietary in origin, where the patient’s diet is too animal-based.
+Fatty liver is a fairly common finding in my practice, and during regular check-ups the condition is usually revealed by slightly elevated liver values.
+In my patients, these are often dietary in origin.

 5. Hypothyroidism

-Hypothyroidism suppresses bone marrow function, which slows down erythropoiesis.
-Cells divide more slowly, giving them more time to grow, which may lead to MCV blood test high [11].
+Hypothyroidism suppresses bone marrow function, slowing erythropoiesis, which may lead to MCV blood test high [11].
+The exact mechanism is multifactorial and not fully established.

-Hypothyroidism is a common underlying condition in my patients.
-They are often identified by the thyroxine medication on the medication list.
+Hypothyroidism is a common underlying condition in my patients, often identified by thyroxine medication on the medication list.
 Often, a high MCV also corrects after starting thyroxine if the macrocytosis is due to hypothyroidism alone.

 6. Medications

-Some drugs directly slow down red blood cell DNA synthesis or directly affect the bone marrow, such as chemotherapy, some anticonvulsants and some antiretrovirals [12,3].
+Some drugs directly slow down red blood cell DNA synthesis or affect the bone marrow directly, such as chemotherapy agents, some anticonvulsants, and some antiretrovirals [12][3].
 You should consult your doctor about your medications if your MCV blood test high persists.

-Some of my patients who receive certain cytostatics also receive folate supplements, as some of these drugs interfere with DNA synthesis.
-DNA synthesis interference can also manifest as macrocytosis and an increase in MCV.
+Some of my patients who receive cytostatic drugs also receive folate supplements, as some of these drugs interfere with DNA synthesis, which can also manifest as macrocytosis and an increase in MCV.

 7. Bone Marrow Disorders

 Especially in elderly patients, macrocytosis can signal myelodysplastic syndromes (MDS), which affect blood cell production [13].
+Early recognition allows for appropriate risk stratification and treatment planning.
 These typically require comprehensive care from a hematologist.

-In my practice, I have mainly only encountered myelodysplastic syndromes in the elderly, as they are rare in young patients.
+In my practice, I have mainly encountered myelodysplastic syndromes in elderly patients, as they are rare in young patients.

 8. Reticulocytosis

-In anemia and hemolysis, the bone marrow produces more new red blood cells, which is seen as reticulocytosis.
-Reticulocytes are larger than old red blood cells and thus can temporarily make MCV blood test high [3].
+In anemia and hemolysis, the bone marrow produces more new red blood cells, seen as reticulocytosis.
+Reticulocytes are larger than mature red blood cells and can temporarily make MCV blood test high [3].

 I have occasionally encountered reticulocytosis in bleeding patients.
-Most often, the chronic bleeding in patients is due to gastrointestinal bleeding, although sometimes heavy menstruation can cause reticulocytosis in some patients.
+Most often the chronic bleeding is due to gastrointestinal bleeding, though heavy menstruation can also be a cause.

 How Doctors Evaluate MCV Blood Test High